Amethyst

 Did you know?

-Amethyst crystals are found in the Swiss Alps
+Amethyst crystals are found in the Swiss Alps.

 When heated to around 450°C, Amethysts turn yellow and are called "Citrines": at this stage, they are often mistaken for natural Citrines.